 The median size of hemothorax was 1.4 cm (0.9, 2.4).
 As shown in Figure 2, using logistic regression, we plotted the chest tube insertion versus the measured size in the predicted probability graph.
 All patients with hemothoraces measuring above 3 cm underwent tube thoracostomy.
 We found that the probability of receiving a chest tube was more than 50% when the hemothorax measured more than 2.05 cm.

 Logistic regression with stepwise selection was used to identify variables associated with odds of receiving a chest tube for hemothoraces < 2 cm.
-As table 2 summarizes, ISS and associated pneumothorax were associated with significantly higher odds of tube thoracostomy (P = 0.004 and P < 0.0001, respectively).
+As Table 2 summarizes, ISS and associated pneumothorax were associated with significantly higher odds of tube thoracostomy (P = 0.004 and P < 0.0001, respectively).
 In the 2-3 cm hemothorax range, between 14 patients who underwent tube thoracostomy, pneumothorax was not identified in two (14%).
 In the same hemothorax range, 15 patients did not receive a chest tube with pneumothorax absent in six (40%).
 In the remaining 9 patients (60%), pneumothoraces were radiographically identified as compromising less than 5% of the volume of the ipsilateral hemothorax.

 Discussion